 |Exams (2 total)||16% each||Exam 1 will cover the first third of the course, Exam 2 will cover the second third.
 Both are closed-book.|

-The course will likely be graded on a small curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. During the semester, I will give rough estimates of where grade cut-offs lie, but these will be deliberately somewhat vague; if knowing where a cut-off is within a few points will affect how you study, you're worrying too much about grades and not enough about the material (Plus, it's a really bad idea to gauge your effort by what you think you need to make to get a particular letter grade).
-I want everyone in the class to do well, and if everyone masters the material and gets good marks, I will happily abandon the curve and give "extra" As and Bs.
-In particular, I guarantee that anyone who gets a grade of 90% or more of the total points will get an A, anyone with 80% or more will get at least a B, and anyone with 70% or more of the points will get at least a C.
+The course uses the plus/minus grading scale and will likely be graded on a small curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. I guarantee that anyone who gets a grade of 90% or more of the total points will get at least an A-, anyone with 80% or more will get at least a B-, and anyone with 70% or more of the points will get at least a C-.

 I grade on a curve rather than an absolute scale because it protects students from stressing out if I happen to give an overly hard exam or final.
 The downside of grading on a curve is that it tends to lead students to think they are competing against each other.
 In practice, this worry is misplaced.
 First, I will set grade cut-offs for the course to correspond to the quality of the work and depth of understanding reflected by each range of scores and not by the number of students that make each range of scores.
 Second, note that the impact of any individual score on the overall class distribution is trivial---for example someone making a 10% better grade on a exam raises the class semester average by .1%.